milanfx/milanfx.github.io/M1-Lab1.md

 permalink: /M1C2/
 ---

-### M4Lab1 - Implement AI-assisted SQL Queries

-#### 🗂️ Overview

-In this activity, you will engage in a hands-on experience using GitHub Copilot by Microsoft to create and optimize SQL queries.
-This interactive exercise is designed to demonstrate how generative AI can assist in making SQL query writing more efficient and effective.
-By comparing AI-generated queries to manually written ones, you will gain insight into the capabilities and efficiency of using AI tools in SQL database management.

-#### 🗂️ M1 - Module 1: Introduction to SQL and Course Overview
+### 🚀 M1 - Module 1: Introduction to SQL and Course Overview

 #### 🗂️ L1 - Lesson 1: Welcome to the Course
 -  Video - Welcome to SQL with Microsoft SQL Server Certificate
 -  Video - Welcome to SQL Foundations